kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/multitenancy.md

 ```
 `AWSClusterControllerIdentity` is immutable to avoid any unwanted overrides to the allowed namespaces, especially during upgrading clusters.

-## AWSClusterIdentityIdentity
+## AWSClusterStaticIdentity
-`AWSClusterIdentityIdentity` represents static AWS credentials, which are stored in a `Secret`.
+`AWSClusterStaticIdentity` represents static AWS credentials, which are stored in a `Secret`.

-Example: Below, an `AWSClusterIdentityIdentity` is created that allows access to the `AWSClusters` that are in "test" namespace.
+Example: Below, an `AWSClusterStaticIdentity` is created that allows access to the `AWSClusters` that are in "test" namespace.
 The identity credentials that will be used by "test" AWSCluster are stored in "test-account-creds" secret.